Big Four accounting firms: Big Four

 The Enron collapse and ensuing investigation prompted scrutiny of the company's financial reporting and its long time auditor, Arthur Andersen.
 The company was indicted for obstruction of justice for shredding documents related to the audit of Enron.
 The resulting conviction, although later overturned, doomed Arthur Andersen, because most clients dropped the firm, and the company was not allowed to take on new clients while they were under investigation.
-Most of Arthur Andersen’s international practices were sold to members of what is now the Big Four – notably EY globally; Deloitte in the United Kingdom, Canada, Spain, and Brazil; and PwC in China and Hong Kong.
+Most of Arthur Andersen's international practices were sold to members of what is now the Big Four – notably EY globally; Deloitte in the United Kingdom, Canada, Spain, and Brazil; and PwC in China and Hong Kong.

 Big Four merger history

-The Big Four were all derived from a series of global mergers, the charts show year of formation through merger, or adoption of single brand name.
+The Big Four were all derived from a series of global mergers.
+The charts below show year of formation through merger, or adoption of single brand name.

 Revenue comparison

 In 2010, Deloitte, with its 1.8% growth, was able to outpace PricewaterhouseCoopers' 1.5% growth, gaining "first place" in revenue size, and became the largest firm in the professional services industry.
 In 2011, PwC re-gained first place with 10% revenue growth.
 In 2013, these two firms claimed the top two spots with only a $200 million revenue difference, that is, within half a percent.
 However, Deloitte saw faster growth than PwC over the next few years (largely due to acquisitions) and reclaimed the title of largest of the Big Four in Fiscal Year 2016.

 It was estimated that the Big Four had about a 67% share of the global accountancy market in 2012, while most of the rest was divided among so called mid-tier players, such as BDO, Crowe Global and Grant Thornton.